 There is an overlook in Doughton Park, a short turn off the BRP, known as Wildcat Rock.
-Here, is a beautiful look down into a dramatically steep Cove with a little log cabin way down in a small clearing at the bottom.
+Here, is a beautiful, dramatic view down into a very steep Cove with a little log cabin way down in a small clearing at the bottom.
 The walk from the car is short and very rewarding.
 The short drive from the BRP passes the Bluff Mountain Lodge, which is a small lodge that has been out of commission for nearly a decade now.
 Every time I visit this area, there is a sort of familiarity that had been difficult to explain.

 You may notice on the sign for Wildcat Rock, was also the same sign for Fodder Stack Trail.
 I had never taken the time to hike this Fodder Stack Trail or even look it up to see where it went…or so I thought.
 After looking it up, it was a short 1.2 mile or so out and back round trip that just hugs the top of the rim and goes around the Cove.
 Once at the end, there was nothing really there, but the open views of the cove along the way from the different angles were spectacular.
 On the way back, it hit me…..

 I had been here before.
-All the memories of an incredible journey that is now 35 years past, came rushing back.
-It was one that was beautiful, fun, exciting, but also one that turned into a frightening struggle for survival with my uncle, and two cousins.
-Also, not to mention my aunt who decided to wait at the car for what was supposed to be a short 30 minute hike, that turned into an 8 hour day from hell, due to uncertainty, and fearing the worst.
-She and I talked about this day often all the way up to her passing in 2009.
+All the remaining memories of an incredible journey that is now 35 years past, were rushing back.
+It was a journey that was beautiful, fun, exciting, but also one that turned into a frightening struggle for survival with my uncle, and two cousins.
+Also, not to mention my aunt who decided to wait at the car for what was supposed to be a short 30 minute to 1 hour hike, that turned into an 8 hour day from hell, due to uncertainty, and fearing the worst.
+She and I talked about this day all the way up to her passing in 2009.

 Growing up in Winston-Salem, NC, I spent a lot of time with my mother’s sister Molly, her husband Martin, and their 2 children Anthony and Brian.
 They lived in Lexington, NC which is a town about 20 miles south.
 We spent most of the time there, or at Myrtle Beach.
 Going to the mountains was something I did with other members of my family., but not them.
 This is perhaps the only memory I have of this group going to the mountains, but what a memory.

-We made it to the top just fine.
+We made it to the top of The Bluffs just fine.
 This overlook was the goal.
-We made it just fine and everyone enjoyed.
-As a matter of fact, once the muscles were all loosened up on my uncle, who was 37 at this time, he wanted to go a little further.
-He was in charge, so on we went for awhile.
+We should have wrapped it up and headed back to the car from here.
+This was the initial plan after all.
+However, once the muscles were all loosened up on my uncle, who was 37 at this time, he decided that we would go a little further.
+I’m positive that us children helped to push him into this decision.
+He was in charge, so on we went for awhile further, on what I now know to be the Bluff Ridge Primitive Trail.
 The hike turned out to much longer than he anticipated.
 I’m only guessing here.
 I can not ask him at this point as he passed away in 2003.
 I am guessing that he sort of remembered the map and thought we would do a loop trail back to the vehicle.

-We were at the bottom of a very steep mountain.
+We were at the bottom of a very steep mountain, with tall cliffs on nearly all sides.
 The climb was 1000 feet as the light began to fade.
 The hike at this point took a noticeable turn, as the decisions that were made earlier put us where we were…..lost.
 It was summer and we could have easily camped and stayed anywhere.
 The next morning we would simply head back down the trails taken to get back, but we were going get back to my Aunt Mollie, their mother, and husband that night.
 It was the driving force behind Uncle Martin’s decision.
 Looking back, was climbing this mountain the right thing to do?
 I don’t know.
 We were still heading a direction that we had not been, not knowing where we might end up.

 As best that I can remember,some sort of trail did leave the cabin that began working up the mountain.
 It was one of those unofficial trails.
 It did peter out a short ways up, and we found ourselves on a steep bushwhack from there on, hanging on to trees, roots and rocks for dear life, to simply maintain our elevation gained and not slip.
 About half way up, my uncle who was a heavy smoker stopped and told us he could go no further.
 He instructed us to leave him there and go save ourselves and send someone to get him.
 I can still clearly see that visual moment in mind, looking back down the mountain and watching him struggle.
 Us boys made the right decision I believe and just stopped climbing.
 There was no way that we were leaving him there.
 We moved up the mountain very slowly from there as we were all beat tired by this point.
 I also can’t remember having any water on this trip as it was never supposed to be anything but a quick hike up and back.
 The remaining 500 feet or so was one of the hardest things any of us have ever done in our lives.